Idrinth/roleplay-ai/docs/storysummariserai/modelcard.md

 # Model Card for Idrinth/StorySummariserAI

-This model is fine-tuned to provide a game master for mind theatre role play sessions.
+This model is fine-tuned to provide a summarising service for mind theatre role play sessions.
 Currently the tuning is VERY LIMITED, but we are adding more story bits over time to fix that.

 ## Model Details

 ### Model Description

-This model is trained to prevent player character playing.
-This should lead to better role playing sessions with it.
+This model is trained to focus on player related action.
+This should lead to better role playing summaries with it.

 ### Model Sources